 S.P.A.C.E. is our Suicide Prevention Awareness, Connection and Education Project.
 It is a psycho-educational programme based around group therapy and 'compassionate conversations'.
 There is a weekly face to face meeting on a Sunday afternoon at the water activities centre, floating bridge road.
 This is augmented by a Wednesday evening support meeting for 1 hour.
 Also access to an online educational platform offering a range of courses, people can access in their own time.
 This includes 'working through worry', journalling, art workshops, embodiment through movement, discovering oneself and working through emotions.
 There are also a range of other free courses and workshops which can be accessed.

 Face to face meeting at the water activities centre, floating bridge road, Longbridge Industrial Estate, Floating Bridge Rd, Southampton SO14 3FL

 Table of costs Amount Cost Type £10.00 per month membership Per Session

 - People may attend free for a 'taster' visit.
 After that everyone pays a member's attendance fee.
 Refreshments - tea/coffee etc., included.
-We provide a light lunch at additional cost on a Wednesday (once covid19 restrictions lift again - the lunch facility will be available. (£1.00 for a filled roll or small salad £2.00 for a large salad).
+We provide a light lunch at additional cost on a Wednesday. (£1.00 for a filled roll or small salad £2.00 for a large salad).
 We charge extra for cookery, encaustic art, floristry for taking the items home.
-We have a number of member led support groups, including men's women's and a music club.
-We also provide an extra-mural programme including sports and other trips.
+We have a number of peer led groups in the community throughout the week.

 - Referral required